StrongSORT: Make DeepSORT Great Again: StrongSORT++

 Interpolation is widely used to fill the gaps in trajectories caused by missing detections.
-Linear interpolation is highly popular due to its simplicity.
-However, its accuracy is limited because it does not use motion information.
-Although several strategies have been proposed to solve this problem, they generally introduce additional time-consuming modules, e.g., single-object tracker, Kalman filter, ECC.
-Differently, we present a lightweight interpolation algorithm that employs Gaussian process regression \cite{williams1995gaussian} to model nonlinear motion.
+Linear interpolation is popular due to its simplicity; however, its accuracy is limited because it does not use motion information.
+Although several strategies have been proposed to solve this problem, they generally introduce additional time-consuming modules, e.g., a single-object tracker, a Kalman filter, and ECC.
+In contrast, we present a lightweight interpolation algorithm that employs Gaussian process regression \cite{williams1995gaussian} to model nonlinear motion.

 We formulate the GSI model for the $i$-th trajectory as follows: